 be blind to future disaster; let the fearful have hope!

 (Trans. by Susan Braund, 1992)

 This omission is striking in a literary tradition that previously relied so heavily on the gods.
 Nero was famous for his cruelty, particularly to those close to him.
-Seneca was Nero’s tutor, but committed suicide when he fell out of the emperor’s favour, and likewise Lucan was originally one of Nero’s close friends, yet he died at the emperor’s order aged only 25.
+Seneca was Nero’s tutor, but committed suicide when he fell out of the emperor’s favour, and likewise Lucan was originally one of Nero’s close friends, yet he was murdered at the emperor’s command aged only 25.
 And so the Roman Empire is no longer a blessed fulfilment of the will of the gods, rather it is the result of a mindless chaos.